NobuhiroMoteki/MieScat_Py/README.md

 - Mie theory and its computational methods
     - Bohren, C. F., & Huffman, D. R. (2008).
 Absorption and scattering of light by small particles.
 John Wiley & Sons.
     - Mishchenko, M. I., Travis, L. D., & Lacis, A. A. (2002).
 Scattering, absorption, and emission of light by small particles.
 Cambridge university press.

+- Scattering theory for charged sphere and its computational methods
+    - Klacka, J., & Kocifaj, M. (2010).
+On the scattering of electromagnetic waves by a charged sphere.
+Progress In Electromagnetics Research, 109, 17-35.

 - Complex Amplitude Sensing (CAS)
     - Moteki, N. (2021).
 Measuring the complex forward-scattering amplitude of single particles by self-reference interferometry: CAS-v1 protocol.
 Optics Express, 29(13), 20688-20714.